-In his latest work, The Samoa Seduction, two strong willed individuals are haunted by their love for one another while being manipulated by a deadly conspiracy.
+In his previously published work, The Samoa Seduction (W&B Publishers 2015) two strong willed individuals are haunted by their love for one another while being manipulated by a deadly conspiracy.

-One distinguishing feature of Alan's novels is involvement with significant national and international issues.
-His new novel, The Samoa Seduction (October 2015 by A-Argus Books/W & B Publishers) is an eye opening thriller that combines the action of a drug company conspiracy, industry efforts to suppress wages, and government corruption with murder and a steamy affair.
+The story is an eye opening thriller that combines murder, a steamy affair, and government corruption with a drug company conspiracy and industry efforts to suppress wages.
 Magnificent settings include Samoa's lush scenery, the Central Canterbury Plains of New Zealand's south island, a resort on Hawaii's Molokai Island, the TranzAlpine Railroad, and tuna fishing vessels on the Tasman Sea.

-Alanís previous work on The Insidious Deception Saga chronicles how a pre-med student and brilliant college professor become entangled in conspiracies hatched by al Qaeda and a ruthless CEO.
+Before that work, Alan focussed on The Insidious Deception Saga that chronicles how a pre-med student and brilliant college professor become entangled in conspiracies hatched by al Qaeda and a ruthless CEO.
 The two resulting novels include:Insidious Deception (Whiskey Creek Press 2013), which deals with the market for rare earth minerals and Middle East conflict and resolution during widespread Arab demonstrations; and the sequel, Surviving the Endgame (Whiskey Creek Press 2014), in which a presidential election becomes a deadly contest between international conspirators and those seeking their destruction.
 That novel explores issues of the U.S. presidential election process, manipulation of public opinion, investigative reporting, illicit drone use, and nuclear energy.

-Alan is a member of the Authors Guild, International Thriller Writers, and the American Political Science Association.
+Alan is a member of the Authors Guild and International Thriller Writers.